-My day job is an historian at Indiana University, South Bend.
-I teach 20th century U.S. history, cold war histories, photographic and film histories, and a number of research seminars.
-My writings include Edward Lansdale's Cold War (University of Massachusetts Press, 2005) and articles on the Vietnam War and the CIA.
+By day, I'm an historian at Indiana University, South Bend, where I teach 20th century U.S. history, cold war histories, and photographic/ film histories.
+My publications include Edward Lansdale's Cold War (University of Massachusetts Press, 2005) and articles on the Vietnam War and the CIA.
 I'm currently working on a cultural history of the CIA.

 You can reach me at: jnashel@gmail.com or fill out the form below.